VladimirShestakov/merge-change/README.md

 ### utils.diff(source, compare, ignore = [], separator = '.')

 To calculate the difference between `source` and `compare` value.
 The return value is an object with `$set` and `$unset` operators.
-Return value it can be used in merge functions.
+Return value can be used in merge functions.
 The `ignore` parameter - is a list of properties that are not included in the comparison.

 ```js